The Complete Guide To Concord College UK: Reviews, Ranking, Fees And More

 Also to note are the numerous success stories at Concord College: 28 students achieved 4 A*s or more and 53 achieved 3 A*s or more.
-36 students have secured places at either a medical or dental school.
+In 2021, 26 students gained places at medical, dental or veterinary schools.

 Concord College Fees For Boarding Students

 The fee for Concord College is £45,000 per annum.
 This includes tuition, accomodation, use of all College Clubs and Societies (except horse riding), meals, laundry, and regular visits to Shrewsbury and elsewhere.
 For easter holidays, additional fees may apply (refer to website).

 Not included in the fee: